Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- Child custody laws protect the breastfeeding/bodyfeeding relationship between parent and child for at least two years of life or until agreed upon by the breastfeeding/bodyfeeding parent.
+- Child custody laws protect the breastfeeding/bodyfeeding relationship between parent and child for at least two years of life or until agreed upon by the breastfeeding/bodyfeeding parent

-- Friend of the Court provides both the breastfeeding/bodyfeeding and non breastfeeding/bodyfeeding parent with evidence-based breastfeeding/bodyfeeding resources and referrals to skilled lactation support.
+- Friend of the Court provides both the breastfeeding/bodyfeeding and non breastfeeding/bodyfeeding parent with evidence-based breastfeeding/bodyfeeding resources and referrals to skilled lactation support

-- Materials on breastfeeding/bodyfeeding along with community resources are readily available to families.
+- Materials on breastfeeding/bodyfeeding along with community resources are readily available to families

 Courts